MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 - Engage with the Microsoft product group during the preview.

 > [!IMPORTANT]
-> Production use of the private preview is not supported.
-Migration of private preview data to later releases is not supported.
+> Production use of the public preview is not supported.
+Migration of public preview data to later releases is not supported.
 If you'd like to participate in the preview, register at [https://forms.office.com/r/UmKN68a7yN](https://forms.office.com/r/UmKN68a7yN)

 ## Provide feedback